ritenv/profanity-middleware/README.md

   - Check for custom words and custom mask
   - Check for count of profane words
   - Check rating of profane words
+  - Check for fully masking words as alternate option

 ## Contributing